yamiacat/yamiacat.github.io/_posts/2017-04-07-first-triumphs.markdown

 I'll present it here in all its Rube Goldbergian glory!
 Some features of note:

--The number gets converted to a string, because at this point I know how to split strings, but not integers.
+- The number gets converted to a string, because at this point I know how to split strings, but not integers.
--The inclusion of a 'prep_array' full of zeros, because if I'm working with 4 digit numbers, how else would I handle less digits?!
+- The inclusion of a 'prep_array' full of zeros, because if I'm working with 4 digit numbers, how else would I handle less digits?!
--A comment about the .drop array method, which doesn't actually get used in the finished program.
+- A comment about the .drop array method, which doesn't actually get used in the finished program.
 (And which I haven't yet found the answer for, but trial and error during testing suggests 'yes'.)

 {% highlight ruby %}
 def rome(n)